openghg/openghg/doc/source/tutorials/local/Exploring_data/Searching_and_plotting.rst

 .. code:: ipython3

-    from openghg.plotting import plot_timeseries

     plot_timeseries(data=all_ch4_tac, units="ppb")

 Compare different sites
 -----------------------

-We can easily compare data from different sites by doing a quick search to see what's available
+We can easily compare data for the same species from different sites by doing a quick search to see what’s available

 .. code:: ipython3